50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element, while inheritance determines which styles are passed from parent elements to their children.
-Inheritance can override specificity if a child element has its style declaration for a property, but otherwise, specificity takes precedence.
+Specificity always wins out, but inheritance may take control if a child element has its style declaration for a property.
+Specificity is calculated based on the specificity hierarchy of selectors, ensuring that the most precise styles are applied.
+Understanding both concepts is essential for managing complex stylesheets and ensuring consistent styling.

 62.What is the not() pseudo-class in CSS3 and how is it used?
 Provide examples.